 Skills translators like the one at Military.com can help both veterans and employers easily translate military skills into skills applicable for civilian jobs.
 Additionally, O*NET’s Military-Civilian Crosswalk can help you find military occupational classification codes for the jobs you are looking to fill.
 These tools can help veterans find meaningful work and ensure you are using a veteran’s skills and qualifications in a way that best contributes to your company’s success.

-Whether you’re just learning how to hire veterans, , you want to learn more about interviewing veterans, or your company has made it a priority for years, it’s important to stay on top of effective recruitment strategies for hiring veterans.
-Get started by signing up for Monster Hiring Solutions’ expert recruiting advice and information on the latest hiring trends.
+Whether you’re just learning how to hire veterans, you want to learn more about interviewing veterans, or your company has made it a priority for years, it’s important to stay on top of effective recruitment strategies for hiring veterans.
+Get started by signing up for expert recruiting advice from Monster.